paasar/slack-user-gallery/README.md

-Get a token from here: https://api.slack.com/docs/oauth-test-tokens Get the id of the #general channel from here: https://api.slack.com/methods/channels.history/test
+Get a token from here: https://api.slack.com/docs/oauth-test-tokens

+Get the id of the #general channel from here: https://api.slack.com/methods/channels.history/test

 ## TODO

   * Tests
-  * Replace search for join dates from channel history with get it straight from user data when Slack has added it there.
+  * Replace search for join dates from channel history with get it straight from user data when Slack has added it to their API.
-  * Investigate how this handles users who has quit.

 ## License